|

 1200+180(15% extra) = 1280

-Note: There are two wattage readings one is starting/surge and the other is running/peak you have to calculate both.
-For a better understanding, you can follow our guide about generator sizing.
+Note: there are two wattage reading one is starting/surge and the other is running/peak you have to calculate both.
+For a better understanding, you can follow this guide.

 Fuel Tank Size and Runtime (Efficiency):

-In addition to that, a machine should have sufficient fuel tank size, so that you don’t have to refill your generator rapidly unless you have a 50 – 100 gallon propane tank.
+In addition to that, a machine should have sufficient fuel tank size, so that you don’t have to refill your generator rapidly unless you have a 50 – 100 gallons propane tank.

-NOTE: The size of the fuel tank is pretty subjective since some generators like a Champion 2000 watts come with 1.1 gallons of the tank and last for 6 – 7 hours, on the other hand, some have 4 or 5 gallons of the fuel tank and last equally as champion 2000 watts, so it depends on your needs and generator portability.
-The larger the size higher the fuel consumption.
+NOTE: The size of the fuel tank is pretty subjective since some generators like a champion 2000 watts come with 1.1 gallons of the tank and last for 6 – 7 hours, on the other hand, some have 4 or 5 gallons of the fuel tank and last equally as champion 2000 watts, so it depends on your needs and generator portability.
+Larger the size higher the fuel consumption.

 Noise Levels: